akaustav/ngx-scroll-to/README.md

 # This is a fork from [@nicky-lenaers/ngx-scroll-to](https://github.com/nicky-lenaers/ngx-scroll-to) that adds support for Angular 12 ONLY.
-For other versions see the [compatibility table](#compatibility-table) below.
+For other versions see the [Compatibility Table](#compatibility-table) below.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/2785350/28428760-ae908006-6d7a-11e7-92ec-174bec80740e.png">